MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 2. Double-click **ServerSetup.exe** to start the wizard.
 3. In Configure installation, choose components to install:

     + **R Server (Standalone)**.
 You should check this option.
-On Windows, most functionality is R-related. **If you clear a checkbox for R Server on a computer that has a previous release, Setup uninstalls your existing R Server instance.**
+On Windows, most functionality is R-related. *If you clear a checkbox for R Server on a computer that has a previous release, Setup uninstalls your existing R Server instance.*
-    + [**Pre-trained Models**](microsoftml-install-pretrained-models.md) used for image classification and sentiment detection (install the models with R or Python, but not as a standalone component).
+    + [**Pre-trained Models**](microsoftml-install-pretrained-models.md) used for image classification and sentiment detection.
+You can install the models with R or Python, but not as a standalone component.
     + **Python** adds the Python libraries.
-You can write local script that calls Python, but your script must set a compute context for Python execution on a SQL Server 2017 instance or Spark cluster that has the interpreter.
+You can write local script that calls Python, but your script must set a compute context for Python execution on a remote SQL Server 2017 instance or Spark cluster that has the interpreter.
-    + Other components are listed, but not configurable.
-These components are required and listed in Setup for visibility.
+    + Other components are listed for visiblity, but are not configurable.
+These components are required.

 4. Accept the SQL Server license agreement for Machine Learning Server, as well as the license agreements for Microsoft R Open, Anaconda, and Python.
 5. Optionally, change the home directory for Machine Learning Server.